Far(), Remotable, and Marshaling

 A Passable is a hardened value that may be marshalled.

-It is classified as one of the following PassStyle
+It is classified as one of the following PassStyle values:

 - Atomic pass-by-copy primitives (

-"undefined" | "null" | "boolean" | "number" | "bigint" | "string" | "symbol"
+"undefined" | "null" | "boolean" | "number" | "bigint" | "string" | "symbol"). - Pass-by-copy containers that contain other Passables (

-). - Special cases, which also contain other Passables (
+"copyArray" | "copyRecord"). - Special cases, which also contain other Passables (

-). - So-called
+"error"). - So-called

-leafs ("remotable" | "promise"
+PassableCapleafs ("remotable" | "promise").

 Check `passStyleOf` when handling untrusted structured data

-Just as you would use typeof
+Just as you would use typeof to check that an argument is

-a string or number, use passStyleOf
+a string or number, use passStyleOf when you expect, say, a copyRecord;

 this prevents malicious clients from playing tricks with cyclic data etc.